zpm-zsh/zpm/README.md

 ### Plugin name

 If plugin name starts with `@word`, this word will be used as plugin type.
-Plugin name will be used to detect plugin repository url.
+Plugin name will be used to detect plugin origin url.

-- `@github/` or `@gh/` - plugin will be downloaded from GitHub, this is default value, so you don't need to set it
+- `@github/` or `@gh/` - plugin will be cloned from GitHub, this is default value, so you don't need to set it
-- `@gitlab/` or `@gl/` - plugin will be downloaded from GitLab
+- `@gitlab/` or `@gl/` - plugin will be cloned from GitLab
-- `@bitbucket/` or `@bb/` - plugin will be downloaded from Bitbucket
+- `@bitbucket/` or `@bb/` - plugin will be cloned from Bitbucket
+- `@git/` - plugin will be cloned via git.
+Be careful, zpm can't detect origin for this plugin type, you must specify origin using tag `origin:`
+- `@gist/` - plugin will be downloaded from GitHub Gist
 - `@omz/` - zpm will use a plugin from oh-my-zsh, oh-my-zsh will be download if not installed. **Important**: you shoud load `@omz` before any other plugin from on-my-zsh: `zpm load @omz`.

   - `@omz-theme/` - will load a theme from omz dir: `<omz-dir>/themes/*.zsh-theme`